Centers of Gravity Calculator

 Check constraint "Fixed customer-warehouse assignments"

-to activate, via section Parameters & constraints - subsection Constraints.
+to activate, in section Parameters & constraints - Constraints.

 • Shipment_size translates into an individual supplier transport rate.

-• Supply_option (1, 3, or 4) can be set to overrule the general supply option (1, 3, or 4) as selected under section Parameters & constraints - subsection Supply options.
-If you select overall option 2 "LP optimized supply flows", then individual supplier settings are ignored.
+• Supply_option (1, 3, or 4) can be set to overrule the general supply option (1, 3, or 4) as selected in section Parameters & constraints - Supply options.
+General supply option 2 (LP optimized supply flows) can not be overruled at individual supplier level (individual settings are ignored).

 Border crossing points (optional)